 All capital and operational expenditure by a business needs to generate a return, so a security and surveillance solution should be no different.
 You need to closely look at what that return looks like for your business and how much you are willing to invest based on that.
-For some businesses this may be more tangible than others: for instance, a retailer can identify a reduction in loss through theft as a clear return, while for other businesses the deterrent of a video surveillance solution is more difficult to quantify.
+For some businesses this may be more tangible than others: for instance, a retailer can identify a reduction in loss through theft as a clear return, while for other businesses the deterrent of a video surveillance solution as a preventative measure to offer a return on insurance is harder to quantify.

 4. Make a list of priorities